-Saskatchewan's Potash Royalty Regime
+Saskatchewan's Potash Royalty and Mining Tax Regime

-CORE ISSUE: THE CURRENT POTASH ROYALTY REGIME HAS ENCOURAGING EXPANSION OF OUR MINES WHICH CREATE NEW JOBS AND WILL PRODUCE SIGNIFICANT AND SUSTAINABLE ECONOMIC BENEFITS FOR THE PROVINCE.
+CORE ISSUE: THE CURRENT POTASH ROYALTY AND MINING TAX REGIME HAS ENCOURAGED EXPANSION OF OUR MINES WHICH CREATE NEW JOBS AND WILL PRODUCE SIGNIFICANT AND SUSTAINABLE ECONOMIC BENEFITS FOR THE PROVINCE.
 GREATER EMPLOYMENT AND LARGER VOLUMES OF PRODUCTION ARE THE BENEFITS OF AN EFFECTIVE REGULATORY AND TAXATION ENVIRONMENT AND THIS MUST BE MAINTAINED.

-The Potash Royalty Regime's Importance to Business
+The Potash Royalty and Mining Tax Regime's Importance to Business

-While the impact of Saskatchewan's potash royalty regime is most directly felt by potash producing companies it has an undeniable effect on the broader Saskatchewan business community.
+While the impact of Saskatchewan's potash royalty and mining tax regime is most directly felt by potash producing companies, it has an undeniable effect on the broader Saskatchewan business community.
 Potash production is a significant economic driver in Saskatchewan.
-The industry purchases numerous goods and services from local businesses and growing production increases this demand.
+The industry purchases a variety of goods and services from local businesses and growing potash production increases this demand.

-As an example, an economic impact study undertaken for PotashCorp (Saskatchewan's largest potash producer) by SJ Research Services of Regina projected that its Saskatchewan mine expansions would have a multiplier effect of 1.8 on the Saskatchewan economy (for every dollar spent it means \$1.80 of economic benefit).
-The potash royalty regime affects the attractiveness and viability of this increased investment, impacting Saskatchewan's total economic benefit.
+As an example, an economic impact study undertaken for PotashCorp (Saskatchewan's largest potash producer) by SJ Research Services in Regina projected that PotashCorp's Saskatchewan mine expansions would have a multiplier effect of 1.8 on the Saskatchewan economy (every dollar spent results in \$1.80 of economic benefit).1 The potash royalty and mining tax regime affects the attractiveness and viability of this increased investment, impacting Saskatchewan's total economic benefit.

-The Potash Royalty Regime Background
+The Potash Royalty and Mining Tax Regime Background

-The potash production tax system was introduced on January 1, 1990.
-The Potash Production Tax Schedule of The Mineral Taxation Act and The Potash Production Tax Regulations set out the guidelines for this system.
-However, since it was first introduced, the potash production tax system has been altered several times.
+The current potash production tax system was introduced on January 1, 1990 and replaced The Potash Resource Payment Agreement tax system.
+The Potash Production Tax Schedule of The Mineral Taxation Act and The Potash Production Tax Regulations set out the guidelines for this new system.2 Since it was first introduced however, the potash production tax system has been altered several times.

-While an important mineral exploration incentive program was commenced in 2002, the former NDP government made major changes to the potash production tax system in 2003.
-The 2003 amendments exempted companies from the profit tax royalty payment on sales above their 2001-2002 average and allowed for faster capital write-offs.
-The goal of these initiatives was to help the industry realize its immense growth potential.
-In addition to this first round of changes, the government launched a two year comprehensive review of the potash tax system with the aim of simplifying the structure.
+While an important mineral exploration incentive program was introduced in 2002, the former NDP government made major changes to the potash production tax system in 2003.
+The 2003 amendments exempted companies from the profit tax payment on sales above their 2001-2002 average and allowed for faster capital write-offs.3 The goal of these initiatives was to help the industry realize its immense growth potential.4 In addition to this first round of changes, the NDP government launched a two year comprehensive review of the potash tax system with the aim of simplifying the structure.